getong/flutter_rust_bridge_tutorial/src/building-without-iota/flutter-only.md

 When I first started exploring Flutter, I found this video to be particularly valuable.
 In addition to learning about the interplay of widgets and arguments, the tips on practical handling in VS Code were also very helpful to me.

 <a href="https://www.youtube.com/watch?v=C-fKAzdTrLU" target="_blank">👉 &nbsp; Flutter Tutorial For Beginners In 1 Hour</a>

+## Codelab from Google

+As the creator of Flutter and Dart, Google has some excellent resources to make it easy for beginners to get started with Flutter.
+Here is a codelab that guides developers through the steps, which they can follow in their IDE.
+Simply click on the button _Start codelab_.

+<a href="https://docs.flutter.dev/get-started/codelab" target="_blank">👉 &nbsp; A Codelab to write your first app</a>